jake-bladt/uofi/independentstudy/191111-postmanApiTesting.md

 * A: Postman supports environments.
 Requests can bind to environment variables using the {{handlebars}} notation.
 * A: Environmental variables have "initial value" and "current value."
 Initial value is less safe and will be used as placeholder text in bindings.
+* B: In order to follow along with this video, you need to be running PostgreSQL.
+Running it in a container on a Linux machine with your local IP address whitelisted appears to work as well.
+* B: For a script to set an environmental/global variable, use a combination of ps.info, ps.globals, and ps.environment.